Unlock your property’s potential with home equity loans in Costa Rica

 What is the purpose of a site inspection/property evaluation?

-If we are performing a site inspection/property evaluation, it means that the loan looks good so far.
+If we are conducting a site inspection or property evaluation, it means that the loan appears to be in good standing so far.

 The purpose of the site inspection is to: